Nathan Carr and Milivoy Webber Memorial Prize

 How long should my entry be?

-Not more than 750 words.
+Not more than 750 words or 3 minutes of dramatized performance.
 Hyphenated words count as one word.
 Please include a title.
 The title is not considered in the word count.

 What should I write about?